webpush-wg/webpush-encryption/draft-thomson-webpush-encryption.md

 delivers messages that are properly encrypted strongly encourages the end-to-end protection of messages.

-For a web browser that implements the Web Push API [API], the browser can enforce the use of encryption to the browser.
+A web browser that implements the Web Push API [API] can enforce the use of encryption by forwarding only those messages that were properly encrypted.

+## Notational Conventions

+The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
+It's not shouting, when they are capitalized, they have the special meaning described in [RFC2119].

 # Key Generation and Agreement

-For each new subscription that the User Agent generates for an application, it also generates an asymmetric key pair for use in Diffie-Hellman [DH] or elliptic-curve Diffie-Hellman [ECDH].
+For each new subscription that the User Agent generates for an application, it also generates an asymmetric key pair for use in Diffie-Hellman (DH) [DH] or elliptic-curve Diffie-Hellman (ECDH) [ECDH].
 The public key for this key pair can then be distributed by the application to the Application Server along with the URI of the subscription.
+The private key MUST remain secret.

 This key pair is used with the Diffie-Hellman key exchange as described in Section 4.2 of [I-D.nottingham-http-encryption-encoding].

-The means by which an application distributes the key identifier and public key SHOULD be secured for the reasons described in [I-D.thomson-webpush-http2]; the public key does not need additional protection.

 A User Agent MUST generate and provide a public key for the scheme described in
 {{mti}}.

-Each public key MUST be accompanied by a key identifier that can be used in the "keyid" parameter to identify which key is in use.
+The public key MUST be accompanied by a key identifier that can be used in the "keyid" parameter to identify which key is in use.
 Key identifiers need only be unique within the context of a subscription.

 ## Diffie-Hellman Group Information

-As defined in [I-D.nottingham-http-encryption-encoding], use of Diffie-Hellman for key agreement requires that the receiver share information about the group and the format for the "dh" parameter with each potential sender.
+As described in [I-D.nottingham-http-encryption-encoding], use of Diffie-Hellman for key agreement requires that the receiver provide clear information about it's chosen group and the format for the "dh" parameter with each potential sender.

-BIG FAT TBD HERE.

-### OPTION A

-If we are to offer choice here, and we probably need to, we will need to provide a way to identify a specific usage profile, likely with a registry of identifiers, so that this can be done in an interoperable fashion.

-### OPTION B

-Personally, I'd prefer to just restrict this to {{mti}} and use the parameter name in the API to steer toward alternative schemes.
-I.e., expose the P-256 share as "p256dh" and let new schemes expose their shares under different names.
+This document only describes a single ECDH group and point format, described in
+{{mti}}.
+A specification that defines alternative groups or formats MUST provide a means of indicating precisely which group and format is in use for every public key that is provided.

+## Key Distribution

+The application using the subscription distributes the key identifier and public key along with other subscription information, such as the subscription URI and expiration time.

+The communication medium by which an application distributes the key identifier and public key MUST be confidentiality protected for the reasons described in [I-D.thomson-webpush-http2].
+Most applications that use push messaging have a pre-existing relationship with an Application Server.
+Any existing communication mechanism that is authenticated and provides confidentiality and integrity, such as HTTPS [RFC2818], is sufficient.

 # Message Encryption

+An Application Server that has the key identifier, public key, group and format information can encrypt a message for the User Agent.

+The Application Server generates a new DH or ECDH key pair in the same group as the value generated by the User Agent.

+From the newly generated key pair, the Application Server performs a DH or ECDH computation with the public key provided by the User Agent to find the shared secret.
+The Application Server then generates 16 bytes of salt that is unique to the message.
+A random [RFC4086] salt is acceptable.
+These values are used to calculate the content encryption key as defined in Section 3.2 of [I-D.nottingham-http-encryption-encoding].

+The Application Server then encrypts the payload.
+Header fields are populated with URL-safe base-64 encoded [RFC4648] values:

+* the "keyid" from the User Agent is added to both the Encryption-Key and Encryption header fields;

+* the salt is added to the "salt" parameter of the Encryption header field; and

+* the public key for its DH or ECDH key pair is placed in the "dh" parameter of the Encryption-Key header field.

+# Message Decryption

 A User Agent decrypts messages are decrypted as described in [I-D.nottingham-http-encryption-encoding].
-The "keyid" parameter identifies the specific key pair.
+The value of the "keyid" parameter is used to identify the correct key pair, if there is more than one possible value for the corresponding subscription.

-# Mandatory Elliptic Curve and Point Format {#mti}
+# Mandatory Group and Public Key Format {#mti}

-User Agents that enforce encryption MUST expose an elliptic curve Diffie-Hellman share on the P-256 curve [FIPS180].
-For this key pair, the format for the "dh" is an uncompressed point in the form described in [X.692].
+User Agents that enforce encryption MUST expose an elliptic curve Diffie-Hellman share on the P-256 curve [FIPS186].
+Public keys, such as are encoded into the "dh" parameter, MUST be in the form of an uncompressed point as described in [X.692].

 # IANA Considerations